Transcript

 Strings gaily playing with the main theme, until the hee haw figure that so hilariously appeared at the end of the first subject, now intrudes in woodwinds of flighty gesture, but seems to mark the music’s forward progress.
 The last of these hee haw figures becomes a bump, which again interrupts and the fugal subject re enters forcefully in B flat major.
 A disconcertingly abrupt modulation directly from D major, it sounds as if the bottom fell out of the music.

-Trombones enter with the tail end of motive to A yet another stepwise falling figure, accompanied by the animated string figuration that keeps the energy in motion.
-This motive is then set against the rising phrase.
+Trombones enter with the tail end of motif to A yet another stepwise falling figure, accompanied by the animated string figuration that keeps the energy in motion.
+This motif is then set against the rising phrase.
 That caricature is the adagietto themes opening notes here played with a sharp edge.
-When the tonality shifts for a moment into C minor, trumpets play the motive of two in retrograde inversion that is backwards and partially upside down.
+When the tonality shifts for a moment into C minor, trumpets play the motif of two in retrograde inversion that is backwards and partially upside down.
 Then begins yet another effort to reach a climax, the full ghetto figuration combines with an inverted version of the rising phrase from the adagietto theme, played staccatissimo and in constant repetition, pressing forward on a long crescendo.
 It features the second subject’s main theme in the brass sounding ever so brilliant in the bright sunlight of C major.
 On the falling forth from this theme scattered around the winds against waves of forgettable figuration whirling about in strings, the music once more strives for fulfillment.
 Despite an extensive build-up, the long-awaited goal is not yet reached.
 Instead, the advance collapses, as if from sheer exhaustion, and the base lumbering with a peasant dance theme in A flat Major.

 Softly but firmly scraps of the main theme overlap as the tonality modulates to A major on two soft sparkling chords in winds and harp, that recall the transition passage that led into the fugle subject after the general theme was first introduced.
 Lower strings and woodwinds continue to develop the first subject’s main theme oboes and flutes enter with a pixelated variation of the adagietto theme against the perky rhythmic figure in clarinets, while the horns intermittently play the first measure of the main theme from the first subject.
 When the instrumentation changes to clarinets and brass, the music becomes more assertive, as it begins yet another effort to strive toward its goal, instead of merely reiterating its previous strivings.
 The focus shifts gently to the mimetic version of the adagietto theme.
 Now when G major is played softly in octaves on two horns, over a flooding phrase from that same movement.
-Now played by second violins and violas, this phrase recalls the light-hearted gaiety of the scared so in canonic imitation, the strings flit about on the variant of the motive longing with which the adagietto theme began.
-They do a bit of a jig on the Der Tag ist schön motive, unexpectedly softened to the piano.
-With marking insolence, woodwinds play the motive of the devil’s dance, which consists of an anapestic figure with the long note trill.
+Now played by second violins and violas, this phrase recalls the light-hearted gaiety of the scared so in canonic imitation, the strings flit about on the variant of the motif longing with which the adagietto theme began.
+They do a bit of a jig on the Der Tag ist schön motif, unexpectedly softened to the piano.
+With marking insolence, woodwinds play the motif of the devil’s dance, which consists of an anapestic figure with the long note trill.
 This is another reminder of the scherzo movement.

 Violins respond with the original lyrical version of the adagietto theme, played tenderly and softly in octaves against the flooding phrase that at a company did earlier now and woodwinds.
-Notice that the following figure that ended motive two A from the fugal second subject suddenly makes an appearance in low strings, little scraps of thematic material from each of the last three movements are sewn together and suffused with the violins tender expression of love.
+Notice that the following figure that ended motif two A from the fugal second subject suddenly makes an appearance in low strings, little scraps of thematic material from each of the last three movements are sewn together and suffused with the violins tender expression of love.

 Woodwinds, brass and strings each take a turn with these countervailing elements of the adagietto theme, as they begin another build up, seeking fulfillment in much the same way as earlier.
-Half note couplets of the inverted motive one change from a rising fourth to a sixth, they become even wider, each note being heavily accented, as if stamping its foot to demonstrate its insistence that the goal at last be achieved.
+Half note couplets of the inverted motif one change from a rising fourth to a sixth, they become even wider, each note being heavily accented, as if stamping its foot to demonstrate its insistence that the goal at last be achieved.
 But the firm foot stamping rhythms soon loses its balance as it had earlier when played against its own inversion, and becomes heavy with excitement as a long crescendo begins, when the tonality shifts to a minor, on its way to the tonic D, trumpets blare out a fragment of the trumpet tattoo that opened the symphony heralding the completion of this remarkable life journey.
 The music takes on a march like character on a long descent in quarter notes, played stridently by the trombones, horns summon the grand chorale on the same call that ushered in the second climax of the finale from the Third Symphony.
 At long last the brass gloriously resound with the magnificent grand chorale, in a luminous D major, energized by the eighth note figuration of the second subject in woodwinds and strings.
 Instead of falling from heaven Deus ex machina, as in the second movement, the grand chorale occurs in the natural course of events, result of several attempts to strive for it, each of which contains elements from previous movements that symbolize life’s experiences, now integrated into the developing life world of the finale.
 The grand chorale’s resurrection as it were, at the end of the finale is not only the climax of the movement, but of the entire Symphony.

 No music of anger and fury follows as it had after the grand corral subsided in the second movement.
 The destructive elements experienced in parts one and two have been fully integrated into the whole and transformed so as to function in the service of life and not against it.
 Only their energy and vitality remain to urge the music towards the closing coda.